 Altum Angelfish: A Comprehensive Guide to Care and Requirements

 Altum angelfish (Pterophyllum altum) are beautiful fish that live in freshwater Amazon River in South America.
-Altum angelfish are popular among experienced fish keepers because of their unique appearance and the challenge they present in care.
+Altum are popular among experienced fish keepers because of their unique appearance and the challenge they present in care.
 They need a large tank with lots of space to swim and water should be slightly acidic and not too hard.
-In this article, we’ll tell you where Pterophyllum altum inhabits, what makes it different from ordinary freshwater angelfish, as well as how to keep it, feed, select tank mates for it, and breed.
+In this article, we’ll discuss where altums are found, what sets them apart from common freshwater angelfish, as well as how to care for them, feed them, choose suitable tank mates, and breed them.

 Habitat in the wild